antonycourtney/tad/NOTES.md

 refactoring.

 - **reltab-electron-remote** - Reltab client and server between Electron renderer and app
   Then:
+- **tadweb-app** - WebSocket client for reltab, based on reltab-remote for Electron app
-- **reltab-server** - (TODO: Node.js / Express based server, derived from electron app / renderer separation)
+- **tadweb-server** - Node.js / Express based server, derived from electron app / renderer separation
-- **reltab-client** - WebSocket client for reltab, based on reltab-remote for Electron app

 Should finish porting over the reltab-sqlite tests Jest.
 This will be key to ensuring things don't break.
 Then we should do:

 - **reltab-postgres** - Postgres driver for reltab
 - **reltab-bigquery** - Google BigQuery driver for reltab

 Then should think about making Tad a more full-fledged database pivot table.
 Want two key UI enhancements:

 - Table Browser
 - Multiple Tabs
   and look into doing a Node.js / Express server for Tad.

+# Migration Notes

+### Punch-list items:

+[ ] Migrate aggtree tests
+[ ] Deal with 'tadopenexternal' (TextFormatOptions.ts) to open external links from electron app